 - 1 teaspoon of vanilla sugar

-- Pour the milk and start to blend.
+- Pour the milk, stirring to combine.

-- Remove from the fridge.
+- Remove from the refrigerator.

-- Coat with a little of butter a large frying pan or (crêpière).
+- Coat with a little of butter.

 - Transfer the crêpe to a large plate.

-- Proceed the same way for the rest of the dough.
+Proceed the same way for the rest of the dough.